Teichlab/celcomen/README.md

 # Cell Communication Energy (celcomen)
-Causally generative model designed to indentifiably disentangle intercellular and intracellular gene regulation.
+Causal generative model designed to indentifiably disentangle intercellular and intracellular gene regulation.
+Celcomen can generate counterfactual spatial transcriptomic samples by simulating the effect of local gene perturbations (activations or inhibitions).

 Installation